Supernova nucleosynthesis: History

 The theory predicted that silicon burning would happen as the final stage of core fusion in massive stars, although nuclear science could not then calculate exactly how.
 Hoyle also predicted that the collapse of the evolved cores of massive stars was "inevitable" owing to their increasing rate of energy loss by neutrinos and that the resulting explosions would produce further nucleosynthesis of heavy elements and eject them into space.

 In 1957, a paper by the authors E. M. Burbidge, G. R. Burbidge, W. A. Fowler, and Hoyle expanded and refined the theory and achieved widespread acclaim.
 It became known as the B²FH or BBFH paper, after the initials of its authors.
 The earlier papers fell into obscurity for decades after the more-famous B²FH paper did not attribute Hoyle's original description of nucleosynthesis in massive stars.
 Donald D. Clayton has attributed the obscurity also to Hoyle's 1954 paper describing its key equation only in words, and a lack of careful review by Hoyle of the B²FH draft by coauthors who had themselves not adequately studied Hoyle's paper.
 During his 1955 discussions in Cambridge with his co-authors in preparation of the B²FH first draft in 1956 in Pasadena, Hoyle's modesty had inhibited him from emphasizing to them the great achievements of his 1954 theory.

 Thirteen years after the B²FH paper, W.D.
 Arnett and colleagues demonstrated that the final burning in the passing shock wave launched by collapse of the core could synthesize non-alpha-particle isotopes more effectively than hydrostatic burning could, suggesting that explosive nucleosynthesis is an essential component of supernova nucleosynthesis.
 A shock wave rebounded from matter collapsing onto the dense core, if strong enough to lead to mass ejection of the mantle of supernovae, would necessarily be strong enough to provide the sudden heating of the shells of massive stars needed for explosive thermonuclear burning within the mantle.
 Understanding how that shock wave can reach the mantle in the face of continuing infall onto the shock became the theoretical difficulty.
 Supernova observations assured that it must occur.

 White dwarfs were proposed as possible progenitors of certain supernovae in the late 1960s, although a good understanding of the mechanism and nucleosynthesis involved did not develop until the 1980s.
 This showed that type Ia supernovae ejected very large amounts of radioactive nickel and lesser amounts of other iron-peak elements, with the nickel decaying rapidly to cobalt and then iron.

 Era of computer models

-The papers of Hoyle (1946) and Hoyle (1954) and of B²FH (1957) were written by those scientists before the advent of the age of computers.
+The papers of Hoyle (1946 and 1954) and of B²FH (1957) were written by those scientists before the advent of the age of computers.
 They relied on hand calculations, deep thought, physical intuition, and familiarity with details of nuclear physics.
 Brilliant as these founding papers were, a cultural disconnect soon emerged with a younger generation of scientists who began to construct computer programs that would eventually yield numerical answers for the advanced evolution of stars and the nucleosynthesis within them.